casangi/casadocs/docs/api/casaconfig.rst

 - *agg*                   : startup without a graphical backend if True, default False
 - *pipeline*              : attempt to load the pipeline modules and set other options appropriate for pipeline use if True, default False.
 When *pipeline* is True then *agg* will be assumed to be true even if *agg* is set to False here or on the command line.
 - *iplog*                 : create and use an IPython log if True, default False.
 - *iplogfile*             : IPython log file path/name, used only when iplog is True.
+Default "ipython-yyyymmdd-hhmmss.log".
+Note that this default value is set using the time module gmtime().
 - *telemetry_enabled*     : allow anonymous usage reporting, default True
-- *telemetry_log_directory* : path to location where telemetry log is recorded
+- *telemetry_log_directory* : path to location where telemetry log is recorded.
+Default "~/.casa/telemetry"
-- *telemetry_log_limit*   : maximum telemetry log usage in kilobytes
+- *telemetry_log_limit*   : maximum telemetry log usage in kilobytes.
+Default 20480.
-- *telemetry_log_size_interval* : the interval between checks on the telemetry log size in seconds
+- *telemetry_log_size_interval* : the interval between checks on the telemetry log size in seconds.
+Default 60.
-- *telemetry_submit_interval* : the interval between submissions of telemetry data on CASA startup in seconds
+- *telemetry_submit_interval* : the interval between submissions of telemetry data on CASA startup in seconds.
+Default 604800.
 - *crashreporter_enabled* : allow anonymous crash reporting, default True
-- *user_site*             : include the user's local site-packages in the python path if True.
-Normally these are excluded to avoid potential conflicts with CASA modules (when False, the default).
+- *user_site*             : include the user's local site-packages in the python path if True, default False.
+When False these are excluded to avoid potential conflicts with CASA modules.

+**Note:** It is an error for *measures_auto_update* to be False when *data_auto_update* is True.
+In that case no auto updates will happen and CASA will continue after printing out an error message.

 A typical config.py file might look something like this:

 ::

+   measurespath="/home/casa/data/casa-data"
    datapath=["/home/casa/data/casa-data", "~/.casa/my_additional_data"]
+   measures_auto_update=False
    log2term=True
    nologger=True

-The defaults are shown below. **Note** that the default *logfile* uses the time module to set the value to a string that depends on when the config file is evaluated. **Note** that in the monolithic casa case, *datapath* and *measurespath* will default to the data directory in the casaconfig package (returned by *get_data_dir()*).
+**Note** that the default *logfile* and the default *iplogfile* use the time module to set the value to a string that depends on when the config file is evaluated.

+**Note** that in the monolithic CASA case the casasiteconfig.py will typically set *measurespath* to a shared data location and set *data_auto_update* and *measures_auto_update* to False.
+This example config.py might be appropriate for a shared *measurespath* location with an additional user-controlled data location added at the end of *datapath*.
+Auto updates are turned off to prevent the user from accidentally updating that shared location (they are likely also turned off in casasiteconfig.py and setting that to False in the user config.py would be unnecessary in that case).

 .. include:: ../config_defaults_static.py
    :literal: